The Toronto Maple Leafs chose Czech Defenseman Tomas Kaberle in the Eighth Round of the 1996 NHL Draft, and it turned out to be a steal.

 Stanley was inducted into the Hockey Hall of Fame in 1981.

 As athletic as the forward was, Dye was not a great skater and relied on an incredible shot and unequaled stickhandling.
-There were few players in his era or any other era, who could score but couldn't playmake, but goals are the arbiter of wins.
+There were few players in his era or any other era who could score but couldn't playmake, but goals are the arbiter of wins.

 Dye’s play plummeted after that season, and he was traded a year later.
-He returned to play six final games in the NHL to Toronto in 1930-31.
+He returned to play six final games in the NHL for Toronto in 1930-31.
 With the Maple Leafs, Dye had a phenomenal 1.24 Points per Game Average and put the puck in the net 175 times in 177 Games.

 Dye entered the Hockey Hall of Fame in 1970.